NathanJepson/SimpleCPU/README.md

 the files might need slight modifications since I haven't touched the project since that time.

-#Note: Mike's CPU project went further than I did, up to and including building a Python assembler.
-Check out his main page here:
+#Note
-http://www.simplecpudesign.com/
+Mike's CPU project went further than I did, up to and including building a Python assembler.
+Check out his main page here: http://www.simplecpudesign.com/
 Scroll down and you can see the further expansions he made to this project under 'A Simple CPU'--which then has version numbers of his project listed.